 The candidates will provide a brief (two pages or fewer) summary of their work.
 Candidates should address the three areas, Teaching, Scholarship, and Service.
 This summary should not just repeat the information contained in the autobiographical form, but should highlight the candidate's accomplishments in each area.

-A current standard autobiographical form, which is available from the office of the provost.
+A current standard autobiographical form, which is available from the office of the provost and shown in the online template for promotion and tenure.

 Portfolio